 As we have already discussed, the uses of Python are almost innumerable.
 It’s an incredibly versatile programming language that can be used in a veritable myriad of different roles and industries.
 We’ve picked out some of the most popular and in-demand roles that are currently available and that require Python skills:

 - Software developer.
 Software development with Python is one of the most effective uses for this innovative programming language.
 After all, Reddit and Spotify, amongst others, had their software developed in Python.
-Software developers would be required to write, edit, and test the code, as well as maintaining their programs.
+Software developers would be required to write, edit, and test the code, as well as maintain their programs.

 - Data scientist.
 Data scientists effectively have to find patterns and make predictions using the company’s data libraries.
 Because Python has the ability to automate and analyse data fields, it’s quickly become the go-to language used in data science.